Generic Name: lamotrigine (la-MOE-tri-jeen)

 Brand Name: Lamictal

-Serious and sometimes fatal rashes have rarely occurred with the use of Lamictal.
+Serious and sometimes fatal rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, have rarely occurred with the use of Lamictal.
 The risk of serious rash may be greater in children younger than 16 years old than in adults.
 Although it has not been proven, the risk may also be greater if you start taking Lamictal at a higher dose than recommended, if you take more than the recommended dose during treatment, or if you also take a medicine called valproate (eg, valproic acid, divalproex sodium).
 Most of the serious rashes that have occurred with the use of Lamictal developed within the first 2 to 8 weeks of treatment.
 However, serious rashes have also occurred in patients who have used Lamictal for a longer period of time.
 Contact your doctor at once if you develop rash symptoms, including red, swollen, blistered, or peeling skin.
 Treatment with Lamictal should be stopped if rash occurs, unless it is clearly determined that the medicine did not cause the rash.
 Even if Lamictal is stopped, a rash caused by Lamictal may still become life-threatening or cause other serious side effects (eg, permanent scarring).

 Lamictal is used for: